jbean1597/PersonalPortfolio/DataAnalytics/Petro_Analysis/README.md

 <br>
 ![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Petro_Analysis/images/IvP.PNG)
 ##### Fig. 6: IGV vs. Porosity
 At this point the story began to come together with the visualization of intergranular volume and porosity.
 It shows a limiting factor in the porosity of the sample that we had not seen before, a sharp drop-off in porosity when IGV passes 40%.
 This is odd since IGV inherently includes porosity in its calculation of the *entire* volume of the rock minus the grain volume.
 This was explored later and was due to the samples with more than 40% IGV were within the Argenta and Eau Claire, two units with little to no porosity and cements filling every pore.
-This graph shows the point for the maximum amount of porosity with respect to IGV is found between 25-40% iGV and can climb as high as 30% porosity, an extremely high value that you would never expect to find more than 6000 feet below the surface.
+This graph shows the point for the maximum amount of porosity with respect to IGV is found between 25-40% IGV and can climb as high as 30% porosity, an extremely high value that you would never expect to find more than 6000 feet below the surface.
 </br>
 <br>
 ![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Petro_Analysis/images/IvD.png)